Han-Linrui/context-budgeted-llm-harness/docs/exploration_report.md

 ## 5. Takeaway

-The project demonstrates a practical engineering pattern for test-time LLM adaptation: keep the model frozen, move task-specific learning into controlled external memory, retrieve compact evidence under a token budget, constrain the output schema, and use deterministic post-processing to recover exact-match labels.
-This is a small but complete example of harness-level design for robustness and reproducibility.
+The project demonstrates a practical engineering pattern for context-budgeted LLM evaluation: keep the model frozen, move task-specific evidence into controlled external memory, retrieve compact examples under a token budget, route prompts by label-space structure, constrain the output schema, and use deterministic post-processing to recover exact-match labels.
+The result is a small but complete example of harness-level reliability analysis.